LeonKuhne/BeatCraft/readme.md

 - speaker: note blocks surrounding an empty bucket

 ### BUGS
-- recipes not showing up for blocks
+- recipes not showing up for speaker
-- speaker icon is huge
+- speaker item is huge

 ### TODO
 - on adding beats to graph, show connected paths using particle effects